d3/d3-selection/README.md

 * The selection.classed method has been renamed selection.class.
 (Note: `class` is a reserved word in ES6, but ES5 and later allow reserved words as identifier names.)
 The old name is deprecated but preserved for backwards-compatibility.

 * The selection.insert method has been deprecated and is now an alias for selection.append, which now takes an optional selector to specify the node before which to insert.
+The enter.append method therefore now behaves the same as enter.insert (without a second argument), meaning that when joining data by key, document order will match data order by default, assuming that the new data is in the same order as the old data.
+(If it’s not, you must use selection.order to reorder the document to match the data.)

+* The enter.append method now removes elements from the enter selection, rather than simply copying them into the update selection.
+(In practice, you are unlikely to notice the difference, as enter selections are typically discarded upon append.
+But this makes more sense now that enter selections are persistent.)

+* Enter selections no longer have a special subclass.
+Instead, enter nodes function as virtual placeholders, providing appendChild and insertBefore methods for use with selection.append.

 * The selection.on method has been renamed selection.event.
 The old name is deprecated but preserved for backwards-compatibility.